 Therese Coffey has been busy on our behalf.
 On 29 March, Suffolk Coastal's MP spoke with forthright candour to the Delegated Legislation Committee, which was considering the...

-Ofgem’s vision for future transmission network is like a meshed offshore grid
+Ofgem’s vision for a future transmission network could be a meshed offshore grid

 Good news.
 On 1 March 2024, Ofgem published a very important report recommending a future transmission network design resembling a meshed offshore grid.
 It was called: “Initial...